AnthonyH93/StockIt/README.md

 Repository for the "Vaguely Generic" team competing in NewHacks2019 under the category of IOT.

-### Team members
+### Team Members

 Anthony Hopkins, David Lu, Chintan Mistry, Rushil Patel

-NewHacks 2019 IEEE Student Branch University of Toronto - March 23-24
+NewHacks 2019 IEEE Student Branch University of Toronto - March 23-24 2019

 ### About